wardwouts/cfgmgmtcamp-videos/README.md

 ### B-Con:
 #### 3 Februari 2020
+- Your own Kubernetes Operator: Not Only in Go (Nicolas Fränkel):
+- The Hard Thing About Kubernetes (It's the Infrastructure!)
+(Paul Stack):
+- Kubernetes as CfgMgmt-Tool (Andy Wirtz):
+- Config Mgmt for Kubernetes workloads with GitOps and Helm (Tomasz Tarczynski):
+- Your own kubernetes lab with k3s (gratiendhaese):
 #### 4 Februari 2020
 - Automating Security Response with Serverless (Michael Ducy): https://youtu.be/OCXOSNNTga4?t=90
 - Cross-OS security hardening (Florian Heigl): https://youtu.be/OCXOSNNTga4?t=3502